-Table 4.6-1 Locations and Names of Waterbodies with Fisheries Resources Milepost Waterbody ID and Name Classification BLM Recommended Restrictions 27.2 S-003 a / (Canal A) Warmwater fishery None b/ 27.3 S-002 (Sevier River) Warmwater fishery None b/ Sources: UDEQ, 2020c; Johnson et al., 1995; Mellon, 2021a. a Man-made water feature b The crossing window for these waterbodies is April 1 to June 30.
-However, this crossing window would not apply because Kern River proposes to use HDD methods to cross these waterbodies and no in-water work would occur
+Table 4.6-1 Locations and Names of Waterbodies with Fisheries Resources Milepost Waterbody ID and Name Classification BLM Recommended Restrictions 27.2 S-003 a / (Canal A) Warmwater fishery None b/ 27.3 S-002 (Sevier River) Warmwater fishery None b/ a Man-made Q, 2020c; Johnson et al., 1995; water feature b The crossing window for these waterbodies is April 1 to June 30.
+However, this crossing window would not apply because Kern River proposes to use HDD methods to cross these waterbodies and no in-water work would occur (Mellon, 2021).

-(Mellon, 2021).